Life Skills Support

 Back-To-School Night Thursday February 18th 7:20-7:40

 Instruction in Life Skills Support classrooms

-at Lenape MS and CB West HS
+CB West HS

 The instruction provided in our Life Skills Support classrooms and to students who take the PASA is focused on the PA Alternate Eligible Content for English and Math standards, at grade 8 for middle school, and grade 11 for high school.